• Skip to primary navigation

 Lunch

-For easy lunch options, I'm a big fan of meal prepping some tuna or chicken salad for the week, and having fresh chopped salad fixings to make a quick salad or sandwich on a busy day.
-And speaking of tuna, meet it's new best friend: sauerkraut!
-It's the perfect add-on for a warm comfort food sandwich like a Reuben, tuna melt sandwich or grilled cheese, or a cold sandwich or salad like this tuna and sauerkraut sandwich or salad with sauerkraut.
-(Bonus points if you pair it with this carrot miso soup.)
+For easy lunch options, you could go for a warm comfort food option like a classic Reuben sandwich featuring sauerkraut, a kimchi grilled cheese, or a cold sandwich or salad like this tuna and sauerkraut sandwich.
+(Bonus points if you pair it with some carrot miso soup.)

 Tuna salad and sauerkraut sandwich on a white plate with a blue and tan plaid napkin.